ucsb-cs9/s21/_lectures/lect03.md

 * We can provide either default values or set values of the object when constructing it through the parameter list
 * In the example above, we can set an empty object without any initial attributes, which may cause an error when trying to use them
+* The constructor below will set `self.name` and `self.perm` to the value `None`, which doesn't require the set methods to set these fields in the object.

 ```
 def __init__(self):